google/automotive-design-compose/README.md

 The Tutorial's DesignDoc is set to the main development Figma file, to assist in development of the app, but the committed serialized file is a separate file that presents a "welcome" page.
 This file's ID is `BX9UyUa5lkuSP3dEnqBdJf`.
 To update the file, fetch the `BX9UyUa5lkuSP3dEnqBdJf` file, then replace `reference-apps/tutorial/app/src/main/assets/figma/TutorialDoc_3z4xExq0INrL9vxPhj9tl7` with the serialized file. **The file name will remain the same**, the `TutorialDoc_3z4xExq0INrL9vxPhj9tl7` fill will contain the serialized `BX9UyUa5lkuSP3dEnqBdJf` file.
 The Tutorial app project has an AndroidIntegratedTest to ensure that the correct file is set, and it will be run as part of running the `./dev-scripts/test-all.sh` script.

+## Roborazzi screenshot tests

+[Roborazzi](https://github.com/takahirom/roborazzi) is a new framework that allows for screenshot testing of Android Apps on your local system.
+It uses [Robolectric](https://github.com/robolectric/robolectric), the standard unit testing framework for Android, to render DesignCompose locally, allowing screenshots to be generated.
+The screenshots won't be one-to-one with actual Android devices, but they'll be very close and stable enough for changes to be detected.

+Roborazzi is implemented in tests under `<package>/src/testDebug`.
+The tests themselves will run if you run `./gradlew test`, but screenshots will only be checked if you run `./gradlew verifyRoborazziDebug`.
+This command has been added to the `./dev-scripts/test-all.sh` command, so you don't need to run it separately if you run test-all.

+If `verifyRoborazziDebug` fails then you can run `compareRoborazziDebug` to generate image diffs.
+If after reviewing these you determine that the change is acceptable you can regenerate the screenshots using `recordRoborazziDebug`.
+(Note that this will regenerate all images from all tests).

+More info can be found in [Roborazzi's readme](https://github.com/takahirom/roborazzi#apply-roborazzi-gradle-plugin).

 ## Testing the standalone version of the Tutorial app

 The Tutorial app is currently part of two projects: The root project in the root of the repository, and the tutorial project in `reference-apps/tutorial`.
 The root project is the one that contains the entire SDK and our apps and is where you typically develop.
 The second project is the one that users following the Tutorial are directed to use.
 It fetches DesignCompose from gMaven, which means that it builds much faster and doesn't compile rust code (and doesn't require the rust SDK to be installed).
 This means that the standalone Tutorial needs some extra configuration if you want the standalone Tutorial project to use any unpublished changes to the libraries and plugin.